Kurt Farquhar

 Kurt Farquhar is a Los Angeles–based television and film composer.
-Farquhar is a ten-time BMI award winner, including three for The Neighborhood, four for The King of Queens one for The Game and two for Being Mary Jane.
+Farquhar is an eleven-time BMI award winner, including four for The Neighborhood, four for The King of Queens one for The Game and two for Being Mary Jane.
 He is known for composing the scores for The King of Queens, Girlfriends, Sister, Sister, Moesha, Being Mary Jane, The Game, Black Lightning, The Neighborhood, and Real Husbands of Hollywood.
 Farquhar's career is notable for having scored more prime-time television series than any other African-American composer to date.
 Currently, Farquhar composes the score to the CBS soap opera Beyond the Gates.
+In 2026, he was nominated for a NAACP Image award for Outstanding Soundtrack for "The Proud Family: Louder & Prouder".

 A native of Chicago, he is the youngest of five children.
 He is the younger brother of television producer and writer Ralph Farquhar, and the two have worked together on several shows.

 Farquhar musical education took him from the streets of Chicago to the famed Berklee College of Music in Boston, The National Conservatory of Music in Versailles, France, and Eastern Illinois University, where he studied with noted percussion teacher Johnny Lane.
 By the age of 12, Farquhar had already written his first symphonic work.
 During his early 20s, Farquhar performed with various jazz artists most notably Grammy Award-winning trumpet player Freddie Hubbard.

 In his late twenties, Farquhar was the lead singer of the band Big Slamm.
 They released their first single, "Livin' Large," on Modern Records.
 This song went on to become the end title for the pilot episode of Livin' Large, produced by Stephen J. Cannell.
 Farquhar went on to create theme songs and scores for a multitude of television shows and feature films.

 Farquhar is also the founder and CEO of True Music, a prominent music licensing catalog operating out of Pasadena, California, which has licensed music throughout broadcast and cable television as well as feature films.